 - 4.15.
 Pension increases are made in accordance with the UK Pensions (Increase) Act 1974, by way of the Isle of Man Treasury's Pensions Increase (Annual Review) Order.
 The Order flows from Section 59 of The Social Security Pensions Act 1975, as it has effect in the Isle of Man, which requires the Isle of Man Treasury to increase the annual rate of an "official pension" by the same percentage as it is raised by the Secretary of State for Work and Pensions in the United Kingdom. - 4.16.
 Pension increases are linked to those for additional state pension, such as the State Second Pension, and any uprating takes into account the rate of UK inflation over the previous year to September. - 4.17.
-The pension increase on 6 April 2015 was in line with the UK's Consumer Prices Index for the 12 months to September 2014 at 1.2%.
-The Scheme's pensioner members have received this increase.
+The pension increase on 6 April 2016 was in line with the UK's Consumer Prices Index for the 12 months to September 2015, and this was 0%.
+The Scheme's pensioner members have been informed that there is no pension increase this year.